*** Free Shipping on All Domestic Orders $50+ ***

 Included in these 'bad names' (I'm only including the 'clean' nicknames here) are: Ceratopogonidae or biting midges, flying teeth, small flies, biting midges, midge flies punkies, sand gnat, sand fleas, granny nipper and chitra.

 In many other parts of the world, including Australia and New Zealand, my relatives are known as sandflies.
-You can read more about me here too!

 How many noseeums species there in your family would you say?